Beagle123/visualruby/examples/06_alert_box/README.txt

 Now there is a third button to do something else if they forgot their password.

-Here are all the optional options:
+Here are all the options:

  :buton_yes = label for button that returns true (default: "Ok", "Save" when input_text is set)) :button_no = label for button that returns false (default "Cancel" when input text is set)